77Vincent/vinslider/README.md

 > false: Will be stoped at the end the slide.

 ### isScrollable : Boolean
-> true: Mouse wheel scrolling could controller the slider.
+> true: Mouse wheel scrolling could control the slider.

 > false: Disabled **(Default)**

 ### isVertical : Boolean
-> true: The slider will be shown in vertical mode.
+> true: The slider will turn into vertical mode.

 > false: Horizontal mode **(Default)**